Dr. Angie Anderson, PhD, LPC, NCC

 Supervision Training and Experience

 I completed a ten week training course on clinical supervision from Capella University and will continue to gain continuing education on the supervisory topic.
-I have experience supervising practicum and undergraduate students in psychology related programs.
-I am an online adjuct professor with Thomas University in Georgia.
+I have experience supervising practicum, undergraduate and Master level students in psychology related programs.
+I am an online adjunct professor with Thomas University in Georgia.
 Additionally, I have experience as clinical director supervising clinical counselors in an outpatient treatment setting as well as in a residential setting.

 Approach to Supervision